anthony-kakatera/SpringStateMachine/README.md

 # SpringStateMachine

-MYSQL PORT is 3308 you can change it 3306 or any depending on your machine
+MYSQL PORT is 3308 you can change it to 3306 or any depending on your machine